-What obligations does my business have under this Policy?
+What obligations do I have under this Policy?

-In addition to being responsible for its own compliance with this Policy, your business is also responsible for any use or misuse of the Service that violates this Policy, even if it was committed by an employee, contractor, customer, or guest with access to your business' Service account.
-Therefore, your business must take steps to ensure that others do not use your business' account to gain unauthorized access to the Service by, for example, strictly maintaining the confidentiality of all Service logins and passwords.
-In all cases, your business is solely responsible for the security of any device it chooses to connect to the Service, including any data stored or shared on that device.
-In addition, your business is solely responsible for securing access to any FiberCast Business Portal or other feature that provides administrative and account management-related features for your business’ Service account.
+In addition to being responsible for its own compliance with this Policy, you or your business is also responsible for any use or misuse of the Service that violates this Policy, even if it was committed by an employee, contractor, customer, guest, or family member with access to your Service account.
+Therefore, you or your business must take steps to ensure that others do not use your account to gain unauthorized access to the Service by, for example, strictly maintaining the confidentiality of all Service logins and passwords.
+In all cases, you and your business is solely responsible for the security of any device it chooses to connect to the Service, including any data stored or shared on that device.
+In addition, you and your business is solely responsible for securing access to any FiberCast Portal or other feature that provides administrative and account management-related features for your Service account.

 How does FiberCast address inappropriate content and transmissions?

 FiberCast reserves the right to refuse to transmit or post, and to remove or block, any information or materials, in whole or in part, that it, in its sole discretion, deems to be in violation of Sections I or II of this Policy, or otherwise harmful to FiberCast's network or customers using the Service, regardless of whether this material or its dissemination is unlawful so long as it violates this Policy.
 Neither FiberCast nor any of its affiliates, suppliers, or agents have any obligation to monitor transmissions or postings (including, but not limited to, email, file transfer, blog, newsgroup, and instant message transmissions as well as materials available on online storage features such as websites and servers) made on the Service.
 However, FiberCast and its affiliates, suppliers, and agents have the right to monitor these transmissions and postings from time to time for violations of this Policy and to disclose, block, or remove them in accordance with this Policy, the Services Agreement, and applicable law.